 Paying Medical Bills Before Receiving Personal Injury Compensation

-Handling Medical Bills While Waiting for Personal Injury Compensation
+Paying Medical Bills Before Getting Personal Injury Compensation

 If money is tight, you're in a Catch-22 situation―you need the auto insurance settlement, but if you accept the first offer you'll risk cutting yourself off from financial compensation should any long-term injury effects surface.

-Regardless, to help pay the medical bills and other personal injury expenses (which can be pricey) you should lean on your health insurance provider.
-In most cases, you'll receive fast coverage.
+Regardless, to help pay the medical bills and other personal injury expenses (which can be pricey), you should lean on your health insurance provider.
+In most cases, you'll receive quicker coverage.
 Depending on your health insurance carrier, however, you may be asked to provide compensation once your injury claim is resolved.

 In addition, if you're covered by Medicare or Medicaid, you should explore using either one of these options as well.